lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 $$
 </div>

 Bayes factors are ratios of the marginal likelihoods $P(D | H)$ of two competing models.
 They represent the probability of the data averaged over the posterior distribution of parameter estimates.
 It is important to note that these marginal likelihoods are different from the likelihoods used above for $AIC$ model comparison in an important way.
-With $AIC$ and other related tests, we calculate the likelihoods for a given model and a particular set of parameter values – in the coin flipping example, the likelihood for model 2 when $p = 0.63$.
+With $AIC$ and other related tests, we calculate the likelihoods for a given model and a particular set of parameter values – in the coin flipping example, the likelihood for model 2 when $p_H = 0.63$.
 By contrast, Bayes factors’ marginal likelihoods give the probability of the data averaged over all possible parameter values for a model, weighted by their prior probability.

 Because of the use of marginal likelihoods, Bayes factor allows us to do model selection in a way that accounts for uncertainty in our parameter estimates – again, though, at the cost of requiring explicit prior probabilities for all model parameters.
 Such comparisons can be quite different from likelihood ratio tests or comparisons of $AIC_c$ scores.
 Bayes factors represent model comparisons that integrate over all possible parameter values rather than comparing the fit of models only at the parameter values that best fit the data.
 In other words, $AIC_c$ scores compare the fit of two models given particular estimated values for all of the parameters in each of the models.
 By contrast, Bayes factors make a comparison between two models that accounts for uncertainty in their parameter estimates.
 This will make the biggest difference when some parameters of one or both models have relatively wide uncertainty.
 If all parameters can be estimated with precision, results from both approaches should be similar.

 Calculation of Bayes factors can be quite complicated, requiring integration across probability distributions.
 In the case of our coin-flipping problem, we have already done that to obtain the beta distribution in equation 2.22.
 We can then calculate Bayes factors to compare the fit of two competing models.
-Let’s compare the two models for coin flipping considered above: model 1, where $p = 0.5$, and model 2, where $p = 0.63$.
+Let’s compare the two models for coin flipping considered above: model 1, where $p_H = 0.5$, and model 2, where $p_H = 0.63$.
 Then:

 (eq.
 2.33)